Over time, a hepatitis C infection can cause liver damage, such as cirrhosis or fibrosis. Advanced liver disease can occur in late-stage hepatitis C.

 Chronic hepatitis C

 In people with chronic hepatitis C, the infection lasts for longer than 6 months.
-Hepatitis C becomes chronic in as many as 75 to 85 percent of cases.
+Hepatitis C becomes chronic in as many as

 Chronic hepatitis C can remain undetected for a prolonged period.